-CRC has just published a report on restoration efforts.
+CRC published a report on restoration efforts at the end of 2020.
 Read the entire report here:

 The Conservancy, with contributions from other experts, has developed a report to provide a history of restoration and conservation efforts, the current state of the watershed, the importance of continuing our work, and challenges we see going forward.
 Residents and visitors have a responsibility for how they use this resource and what they do to help preserve it.
 Town and County governments have a responsibility to continue to financially support and implement “best management practices” to protect the river’s economic and recreational value.
 And future land use decisions must consider the negative impact of increasing impervious surfaces.
 As the County goes through its Comprehensive Plan update, it is an opportune time to reaffirm these goals and celebrate success.